 The average amount it costs to get a stager is between $2000 and $2400 per month.
 Many stagers require you to buy a package, which means if you sell your house two weeks into the contract, you still foot the bill for the entire package.

-House stagers usually have a background in interior design or something similar, and are certified as home stagers.
+House stagers usually have a background in interior design and are certified as home stagers.
 They do their research and know what buyers in your area are looking for when they walk into a house.

 You've probably lived in your house long enough to ignore things like that discolored spot on the wall and the mail piling up on the counter, but your stager offers a new perspective.
 They come in with an eye for things that don't belong and will turn a buyer off.